Anniversary Gifts That Actually Mean Something After Decades Together

 8. A Trip Back to Where It Started

-This is technique.
-Cost: a flight and a hotel.
-Effect: enormous.
+Technique Cost: A flight and a hotel.
+Effect: Massive.

 9. A Time Capsule From Year One, Opened Together

-If you saved anything from the early days, old letters, a relationship journal, voicemails, a box of stuff stuffed in a closet somewhere, NOW is the time.
-Make a ritual of going through it together on the anniversary.
-Open the box.
-Read the letters out loud.
-Listen to the voicemails.
-Look at the photos.
+If you have anything from the early days, like old letters, journaling about your relationship, voicemails, a box of old things in the back of a closet, NOW is the time to pull them out.
+Make a ritual out of going through these things together on your anniversary.
+Open the box, read the letters together, listen to the voicemails, and look at the pictures.

-If you don’t have one (which is okay, most people don’t), start a NEW one for year 40.
-Write letters to each other tonight.
-Save them.
-Pick a few objects from this exact era of your lives.
+Most people don’t have them, and that’s okay.
+Start a NEW one for year 40.
+Write letters to each other tonight and save them.
+Pick some items from this exact moment in your lives.
 Seal it.
-Put it somewhere you’ll forget about it.
-The act of starting the time capsule is itself the gift, because it’s a quiet way of saying: I am betting on the next twenty.
+Hide it somewhere you won’t remember.
+The act of beginning the time capsule is the gift, because it quietly says: I am betting on the next twenty.

 And if you’re starting fresh, the JIMBON “Our Adventure Book” Vintage Scrapbook is the perfect place to begin.
 It’s a leather-bound, vintage-styled scrapbook (yes, like the one from the movie, and yes, that’s exactly the point) with kraft paper pages where you can paste photos, ticket stubs, letters, dried flowers, the napkin from the restaurant, all of it.
 Twenty years from now, this is the book your kids will want to inherit.